-When I left The Dali Museum, I won’t lie – I was slightly disoriented.
+When I left The Salvador Dali Museum, I won’t lie – I was slightly disoriented.
 There was a lot going on there and his images really made my mind whirl.
 However, as time passed I could see how interesting and creative his creations were.
 It’s a museum that any art enthusiast has to go to.
-Since only the Dali Theater-Museum near Barcelona, Spain has more Dali works, if you’re a Dali fan or just want to get a peek at an extensive amount of his works, The Dali Museum in St. Petersburg, FL is a must stop!
+Only the Dali Theater-Museum near Barcelona, Spain has more Dali works.
+So if you’re a Dali fan or just want to get a peek at an extensive amount of his works, The Dali Museum in St. Petersburg, FL is a must visit.

-Tip: Before heading upstairs make sure to stop at the audio tour station and get a headset.
-They’re cleaned after every use (I asked!) and really help understand Dali’s thought process on some of the works.
-There’s also interesting thoughts from the original collectors and their children with will help shape your image of the paintings, drawings and sculptures.
+- Before heading upstairs make sure to stop at the audio tour station and get a headset.
+They’re cleaned after every use and can help you understand Salvador Dali’s thought process on some of the works.
+Also included in the audio tour are thoughts from the original collectors and their children with additional information about the paintings, drawings and sculptures.

-Tip: Every Thursday from 5pm to 8pm The Dali Museum is only $10 to enter – that’s a savings of $14 for adults!
-One of the workers said it can get crowded but at that price it’s a risk to take, especially if you want to bring a couple of younger children, who only cost $8 on Thursday nights.
+- Every Thursday from 5pm to 8pm, the entrance fee to get into the Salvador Dali is only $10 to enter – a savings of $14 for adults.
+One of the Dali Museum workers said it can get crowded so get there early.